danieljameschadwick/bbc-gol/README.md

 # bbc-gol
-My Game of Life Implementation using JavaScript
+My Game of Life Implementation using JavaScript.